kubeflow/website/content/docs/fairing/gcp-local-notebook.md

 1. Kubeflow Fairing needs a service account to make API calls to GCP.
-The recommended way to provide Fairing with access to this service account is to set the `GOOGLE_APPLICATION_CREDENTIALS` environmental variable.
-To check for the `GOOGLE_APPLICATION_CREDENTIALS` environmental variable, run the following command:
+The recommended way to provide Fairing with access to this service account is to set the `GOOGLE_APPLICATION_CREDENTIALS` environment variable.
+To check for the `GOOGLE_APPLICATION_CREDENTIALS` environment variable, run the following command:

     ```bash